fixxtion1/vscode-pyrival/README.md

+# Pyrival Vs Code Extension

-# Competitive Programming with Python Templates
+### A Python 'library' for Competitive Programming

+Ever been trying to start with a competitive programming template?

+This extension will solve the issue for you and your up and running with a full template.

 ## Shortcuts / Commands